 Inventory, lb : 0

-Sargassum seaweed is available year-round, with peak season in warmer months.
+Sargassum seaweed is available year-round, with a peak season in the late spring through fall.

 Recipes that include Sargassum Seaweed.
 One is easiest, three is harder.